real-gain/real-gain-reference/README.md

         },
 ```

-These parameters do not necessarily have to come from the user prompt.
-E.g. a tool may consume a list of technical assets in a building to return a list of necessary maintenance tasks or checks as part of the operator's responsibility.
-However the user may only have provided the address of a building and the Agent Orchestration may have first invoked a tool to retrieve the technical assets for that building and then pass it to mentioned tool.
+> These parameters do not necessarily have to come from the user prompt.
+E.g. a tool may consume a list of technical assets in a > building to return a list of necessary maintenance tasks or checks as part of the operator's responsibility.
+> However, the user may only have provided the address of a building and the Agent Orchestration may have first invoked a tool to retrieve the technical assets for that building and then pass it to the tool mentioned above.

 ## Tool Responses